Postsecondary Access to Transition After

 law, the Constitution of the United States, the Board of Education, and their

 parents/guardians.
 In the exercise of

-temporarily forfeit his/her right to educational opportunities when his/her
+right to educational opportunities when his/her conduct disrupts the

-conduct disrupts the educational process, deprives others of their basic right,
+educational process, deprives others of their basic right, and violates the

 Respect for the Rights of Others